chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ## How to Use
 - Use the **hotkey** to trigger the Annotation Extraction of the frontmost document of Preview or PDF Expert.
 In case Finder is the frontmost app, the currently selected pdf file will be selected.
 - **Automatic Page Number Identification**: the *correct* page numbers will automatically be determined from your BibTeX-Library and inserted into the references.
-If the page number cannot be determined, the PDF will be scanned for a DOI which can be used to query the correct page numbers.
-If this fails as well, you will be asked to enter the *first* page number of your PDF (e.g. with "Nature 20(41): 103-145" you will have to enter "103".)
+If the page number cannot be determined, the PDF will be scanned for a DOI to query the correct page numbers.
+If this fails as well, you will be asked to enter the **first** page number of your PDF (e.g. with "Nature 20(41): 103-145" you will have to enter "103".)
 - use the Alfred keyword `aconf` to for configuration of this workflow
   -  the output format (PDF, Markdown, Clipboard, [Drafts](https://getdrafts.com/), or [Obsidian](https://obsidian.md/)).
 When selecting Markdown or Obsidian as output format, a YAML-Header with information from your BibTeX Library will be prepended.
   -  whether citekeys are entered manually or automatically via filename (requires filenames beginning with the citekey and followed by an underscore:`citekey_`.
 You can easily achieve with via renaming rules of your reference manger, [e.g. the ZotFile plugin for Zotero](http://zotfile.com/#renaming-rules)).